tgrecojs/logseq/logseq/version-files/incoming/pages/Docker Learning.md

 					  logseq.order-list-type:: number
 					- @@html: <iframe src="https://app.warp.dev/block/embed/2x8WT8KHMhAZm5mu9safXL" title="embedded warp block" style="width: 1662px; height: 416px; border:0; overflow:hidden;" allow="clipboard-read; clipboard-write"></iframe>@@
 					  logseq.order-list-type:: number
+		- #### Common commands
+			- `docker pull <image-name><verion?>`
+			- `docker run <image-name><verion?>`v
+			- `docker ps`
+			- `docker ps -a`
+			- `docker create volume`
+		- ### Key Points & Themes
+			- **Docker uses the Linux kernel for containers.**
+	- ## Working with Containers
+		- ### CLI
+		- `docker run && docker exec -it <container-that-was-just-run>` logseq.order-list-type:: number
+			- if a container is stopped, then it first needs to be run. logseq.order-list-type:: number
+			- **avoid the mistake of unknowingly working in the wrong container `` logseq.order-list-type:: number
+		- logseq.order-list-type:: number
+	-
+	-
+	-
 - ## Managing Data (Volumes)
 	- to access the host files in the container for faster access to data and while coding as well, because you cannot code, build, and then check your code.
 	- > Docker volumes are mostly created to share data within different containers, rather than sharing data with host and container.
 	- ### Bind mount
 		- Bind mount allows you to use the **host file system and mount it on the container**.
 		- Example
 			- Running a container using a local directory
 				- `docker run -it -v ./Desktop/Docker_Volumne_Example:/desktop date_project:1.0`
 			- After mounting this directory, we will see it appear within our container as the name “desktop”.
+	- ##
+- ## Docker Fundamentals
-				-
+	- ### Recurring Theme
+	- > **Docker is Linux for containers.**